Israel025/alx-low_level_programming/0x00-hello_world/README.md

     The output file would be named the same as the C file, but with the extension .s instead of .c.
         Example: if the C file is main.c, the output file would be main.s

+** The 3-name script compiles a C file and creates an executable named cisfun.
+    assuming the C file name will be saved in the variable $CFILE